Guerrilla war in the Baltic states: The last Forest Brother

 The last known Forest Brother was Jānis Pīnups, who did not come out of hiding until 1995.
 He had deserted from the Red Army in 1944 and he was presumed missing in action by Soviet authorities in Latvia.
 He was rendered unconscious and left for dead during a battle.
-He decided to return to his home, where he hid in the nearby forest out of fear that his family would be deported, if his desertion was discovered.
+He decided to return to his home, where he hid in the nearby forest out of fear that his family would be deported if his desertion was discovered.
 About 25 years after he went into hiding, he was forced to seek medical assistance and he started to act more freely thereafter.
-Still, only his siblings and, later on, only his nearest neighbors were aware of who he was, even the rest of his family did not learn that he had not been killed in the war until he came out of hiding.
+Still, only his siblings and, later on, his nearest neighbors were aware of who he was, even the rest of his family did not learn that he had not been killed in the war until he came out of hiding.